 Race Secretary: Ernie

 I started running regularly in 2017 when I hit 50 & quickly became addicted.
 I prefer longer distances and have completed 4 marathons to date.
-I love a bit of mud and trail running and cross country are also favourite passions.
+I love a bit of mud and trail running and cross country are also my favourite passions.
 I’m a fan of team relay events and love the camaraderie that running in general provides.
-I recently moved to East Sussex and with the Downs and country lanes it’s a runners dream.
-I look forward to putting something back into running, meeting new people and helping BHFR grow.
+I recently moved to East Sussex and with the Downs and country lanes, it’s a runner’s dream.

 Leader in Running Fitness: Damian